 Sun: Be sure garden receives at least 6 hours of sun every day

-Soil Preparation: Dig in well soil pep, organic material, compost, or peat moss
+Soil Preparation: Amend well with soil pep, organic material, compost, or peat moss

-Crop Rotation: Prevents disease, three year is best, especially tomatoes and corn
+Crop Rotation: Prevents disease, three year cycles are best, especially for tomatoes and corn

 Row Orientation: Run rows east to west with tallest crops on north rows